 Bachelor of Health Science (Nutritional and Dietetic Medicine)

 Advanced Diploma of Applied Science (Naturopathy)

 9. How Long Does It Take To Become A Naturopath In Australia?

-It takes 4 years to complete a full-time Bachelor of Health Science course majoring in Naturopathy, or 8 years if you study part-time.
+It takes four years to complete a full-time Bachelor of Health Science course majoring in Naturopathy, or eight years if you study part-time.

 The duration of an Advanced Diploma in Naturopathy is 155 weeks.
-Thus, based on the learning pathway you choose, it will take anywhere around 4 and more years to become a Naturopath in Australia.
+Thus, based on your chosen learning pathway, it will take around four or more years to become a Naturopath in Australia.